RobTillaart/map2colour/README.md

 # map2colour

-Arduino library for mapping a float to colour spectrum
+Arduino library for mapping a float to colour spectrum.

 ## Description